Article updated: June 24, 2022

 Verdict:

 A natural fiber that is harvested from the hardened sap of acacia senegal trees.
-Commonly used in cosmetics, oral care products, skin care products, and dietary supplements, its primary purpose in Gold Bond powder is for it’s soothing and conditioning properties.
+Acacia senegal gum is commonly found in cosmetics, oral care products, skin care products, and dietary supplements.
+It’s used in Gold Bond powder due to its soothing and conditioning properties.

 In regards to safety, acacia senegal gum is non-toxic and generally recognized as safe by the Food and Drug Administration.